Ambrose Kennedy

+Early life

-Born in Blackstone, Massachusetts, Kennedy attended the Blackstone public schools and St. Hyacinthe's College, Province of Quebec, Canada.
+Kennedy was born in Blackstone, Massachusetts on December 1, 1875, the son of Patrick Kennedy and Mary (née McCormick) Kennedy.
+He attended the Blackstone public schools and St. Hyacinthe's College, Province of Quebec, Canada.

 He graduated from College of the Holy Cross, Worcester, Massachusetts, in 1897.
-He served as principal of the Blackstone High School 1898-1904 and as superintendent of schools 1906-1908.
 He graduated from the Boston University Law School in 1906.

+Career

+He served as principal of the Blackstone High School from 1898 to 1904 and as superintendent of schools 1906 to 1908.
 He was admitted to the bar the same year and commenced practice in Woonsocket, Rhode Island.
-He served as aide-de-camp on the personal staff of Gov. Aram J. Pothier with the rank of colonel 1909-1913.
-He was a member of the Rhode Island House of Representatives 1911-1913, serving as speaker in 1912.
+He served as aide-de-camp on the personal staff of Gov. Aram J. Pothier with the rank of Colonel from 1909 to 1913.

+Political career

+From 1911 to 1913, he was a member of the Rhode Island House of Representatives, serving as speaker in 1912.

-Kennedy was elected as a Republican to the Sixty-third and to the four succeeding Congresses (March 4, 1913 – March 3, 1923).
-He was not a candidate for renomination in 1922.
+Kennedy was elected as a Republican to the Sixty-third and to the four succeeding Congresses, serving from March 4, 1913 until March 3, 1923.
+He was not a candidate for renomination in 1922 and was succeeded in office by Jeremiah E. O'Connell.
 He resumed the practice of law.
-He died in Woonsocket, Rhode Island, March 10, 1967.
-He was interred in St. Paul's Cemetery, Blackstone, Massachusetts.